0xDI/discord-personal-channel-bot/README.md

 * Update **category_id** **verified_role_id** & **staff_role_id**
 * Update Bot Token at the bottom
 * Adjust the message to your needs

-# 🛑 This is created for personal use & is not meant to be sold.
-Credits to [EvolveFrame](https://evolvefra.me)